learn-co-curriculum/phase-0-css-kitten-lab/README.md

 ## Saving Your Work Remotely

-Currently, the work you've done on this assignmnent is only on your local machine.
+Currently, the work you've done on this assignment is only on your local machine.
 To preserve work on your GitHub fork, you will need to stage the changes you've made, commit them, and push the commit up to GitHub.
 Use the following commands to do this: